spexronn/SpexronDPI/README.md

 3. The compiled executable will be waiting for you in `build/bin/Release/`.

 *Make sure to copy the WinDivert driver files (`WinDivert.dll` and `WinDivert64.sys`) into the same directory as the executable before running it, or it will crash.*

-## Disclaimer

-This project is built for educational purposes and network research.
-I take no responsibility for how you use it or if you break your own internet connection.
-Play nice.